beyarkay/masters-thesis/src/05_results.md

 significantly from state to state, as the underlying distribution describing the physically possible acceleration values does not change.
-Therefore, having a single, full covariance matrix can efficiently describe the emissions for each state without requiring the increased complexity required by having each state represented by a different, full, covariance matrix.
+Therefore, having a single, full covariance matrix can efficiently describe the emissions for each state without requiring the increased complexity that results from each state being represented by an independent, full, covariance matrix.

 Figure \ref{fig:05_in_depth_hmm_inf_trn_time_classes50} depicts the time taken per observation for both fitting the HMM and making a prediction with that HMM.
 The spherical and diagonal covariance types are faster than the tied and full covariance types, both when training and when performing inference (a similar effect was seen in the 5-class HMMs).
-This is to be expected, as the spherical and diagonal covariance types have orders of magnitude fewer parameters than the tied or full covariance types which impacts the time required for parameter estimation as well as the time required to compute the maximum likelihood emissions.
+This is to be expected, as the spherical and diagonal covariance types have fewer parameters (by orders of magnitude) than the tied or full covariance types.
+This impacts the time required for parameter estimation as well as the time required to compute the maximum likelihood emissions.

 \begin{figure}[!ht]
     \centering
     \includegraphics{src/imgs/graphs/05_in_depth_hmm_inf_trn_time_classes50}
-    \caption[Fitting and training times for HMMs]{Duration in seconds per observation required to fit and to train the different covariance types for 50-class HMMs.}
+    \caption[Fitting and Training Times for HMMs]{Duration in seconds per observation required to fit and to train the different covariance types for 50-class HMMs.}
     \label{fig:05_in_depth_hmm_inf_trn_time_classes50}